danforthcenter/plantcv/docs/dilate.md

 - **Parameters:**
     - gray_img - Grayscale (usually binary) image data
     - kernel - An odd integer that is used to build a kernel x kernel matrix using np.ones.
 Must be greater than 1 to have an effect
-    - i - Iterations, i.e. the number of consecutive filtering passes
+    - i - An integer for number of iterations, i.e. the number of consecutive filtering passes

 - **Context:**
     - Used to perform morphological dilation filtering.
 Helps expand objects at the edges, particularly after erosion.